-In April 2013, Andrew was appointed Director of Purdue University’s College of Technology, New Albany.
-In this role, Andrew oversees operations for the New Albany location, which serves Southern Indiana and Metro Louisville.
+In April 2013, Andrew was named director of Purdue University’s College of Technology in New Albany.
+In this role, Andrew oversees operations for the New Albany campus, which serves Southern Indiana and Metro Louisville.
 Andrew is focused on increasing student enrollment and overall retention success, building and expanding a community presence, pursuing business and educational partnerships, adding degree programs according to community need, and building a philanthropic tradition.

 Andrew has devoted countless hours of service to civic, faith, and charitable causes in the Southern Indiana community.
-He currently serves on the Community Foundation of Southern Indiana Board of Directors, the Clark Memorial Hospital Foundation Board of Directors, the St. Elizabeth Catholic Charities Advisory Council, the One Southern Indiana Advocacy Council, and the Leadership Southern Indiana Executive Board of Directors.
-In September 2013, he was appointed by Indiana Governor Mike Pence to the Regional Works Council for Region 10, Southern Indiana, a post where he is working with community leaders to identify and grow educational pathways, making high school students college and career ready.
+He currently serves on the Community Foundation of Southern Indiana Board of Directors, the Clark Memorial Hospital Foundation Board of Directors, the St. Elizabeth Catholic Charities Advisory Council, the Leadership Southern Indiana Executive Board of Directors, and the Velocity Indiana Board of Advisors.
+In September 2013, Andrew was appointed by Indiana Governor Mike Pence to the Regional Works Council for Region 10, a post where he is working with community leaders in the Greater Louisville Region to identify and grow educational pathways, making high school students “college and career ready.”

 Andrew earned his Bachelor’s of Arts Degree in Speech Communication in 2003 from Indiana University Southeast.
-His university career included several student leadership positions, culminating with his tenure as Student Government Association President.
+His university career included several student leadership positions, culminating with his tenure as Student Body President.

-In 2005, Andrew was named in the 30 Under 30 To Watch by the Indiana University Alumni Association.
+In 2005, Andrew was named in the 30 Under 30 To Watch by the Indiana University Alumni Association magazine.
 In 2009, the Community Action of Southern Indiana recognized him as a Man of Distinction.
 In 2012, he received the Twenty Under 40 Award by the News and Tribune/ Southern Indiana Business Source magazine.
 In 2013, Andrew was named a Business First Forty Under 40 Award honoree.
-In March, he received the 2014 James W. Robinson Young Professional of the Year Award by One Southern Indiana.
+In 2014, he received the inaugural James W. Robinson Young Professional of the Year Award by One Southern Indiana.

 Andrew and his wife, Ann, live in Sellersburg with their two daughters, Grace and Emma.